Motor Vehicle Accidents

 Should I Collect Witness Information?

 Many disputes are about liability, which makes the presence of witnesses an important aspect of every case.
 When possible, it is best to obtain the witness names and contact information yourself.
 DO NOT RELY ON THE POLICE TO COLLECT THIS INFORMATION FOR YOU.
 In certain situations it may also be helpful to retain the services of accident reconstruction experts who can help objectively establish the facts leading up to a collision (i.e., how the motor vehicle accident occurred).

 The amount of compensation you are entitled to receive for your injuries is also affected by the use, or failure to use, or improper use, of available safety measures.
 You are required to protect yourself with seatbelts, child safety restraints and headrests where applicable.

 How We Can Help You

 A highly qualified car accident lawyer is available to talk with you personally about your case.
-Representing vehicle accident victims is all we do.
-We have lawyers in Vancouver and 11 other Bronson Jones & Company LLP offices across the Lower Mainland and Fraser Valley.
+Representing injured victims is all we do.
+We have motor vehicle accident lawyers in at our 2 locations in Vancouver as well as 11 other Bronson Jones & Company LLP offices across the Lower Mainland and Fraser Valley.